douglasdcm/caqui/README.md

 ```
 # Webdriver Manager

-Caqui depends on [Webdriver Manager](https://pypi.org/project/webdriver-manager/) that can be configured independenly and has some limitations.
+Caqui `Server` class depends on [Webdriver Manager](https://pypi.org/project/webdriver-manager/) that can be configured independenly and has some limitations.
 Check the project documentation for more information.

 # Contributing